wyatt-avilla/discord-tiktok-tts-bot/README.md

 # Invite link
-- TBA
+- Not currently public.
+If you're interested, feel free to reach out and I'll probably give you access.

-# Functionality (not currently implimented)
+# Functionality
-- `/tts` plays the given text in voice
+- `/tts` plays the given text in the chosen voice
+- `/join` joins your voice channel
+- `/leave` disconnects the bot if it's in a voice channel

 # Credit
 Uses the same API as [this](https://github.com/Weilbyte/tiktok-tts) repo